jfirebaugh/konacha/README.md

 ## Test Interface and Assertions

-Matcha includes a vendored copy of mocha.js and the [chai](http://chaijs.com/) assertion libraries.
+Konacha includes a vendored copy of mocha.js and the [chai](http://chaijs.com/) assertion libraries.

 By default, it will assume that you want to use Mocha's "BDD" test interface, which